dani-santos-code/jas_exercises_foundations/README.md

 - Install Flask: `pip install flask`

-*Note*: You might have to install other dependencies, depending on your approach (for example, `pip install requests`)
+*Note*: You might have to install other dependencies, depending on your approach

 ## Mini Challenge